 The wheat was everywhere whilst I was on the Hopetoun road trip.
 I took a few 35mm snapshots of the dryland wheat fields with my old film Leica (an M4-P) whilst I was on my way back to our campsite at Hopetoun from Sea Lake.
 I’d been to Lake Tyrrell that afternoon to look for the remains of an old salt works butI didn’t have much luck.
 I just couldn’t find it.
 The… Read More

-The images in this portfolio are of the South Australian and the Victorian Wimmera Mallee.
-They were initially made during the three years of the collaborative phase of the project (2017-2019), then the second solo phrase of the project The film cameras that were used were primarily medium and large format (5×7 and 5×4).
+The images in this portfolio explore the space /place dialectic of the South Australian and the Victorian Wimmera Mallee.
+They were made during the collaborative Mallee Routes of the project (2017-2019), then the second solo phrase of the project Eye on the Mallee.
+The film cameras that were used were primarily medium and large format (5×7 and 5×4).